blynkkk/news/README.md

 You can update your customers with latest news.
 When new content is available, it will be automatically shown in a popup.
 Users can close the popup and return read the news later.

-IMAGE of how popup looks like
+>IMAGE of how news popup looks like

 # Initial Setup
 1. Create a new **public** GitHub repository
 2. In Your.Console go to Settings -> Application Settings -> News repository -> add a link to your Github news repository

-IMAGE of settings menu
+IMAGE of settings menu where link is placed

 # Working with content
 Your repository should have this structure: